CAP-RMR-UT/nasa-weather-contrail/opsplan/admin.rst

 Inbound / Outbound Sorties
 --------------------------

-a.
+#.
 No flight sorties are expected.

-b.
-No ground sorties are expected as each unit is expected to collect data at their normal meeting facilities.
+#.
+No ground sorties are expected as each unit is expected to collect data
+   at their normal meeting facilities.

-c.
-Wing IC may approve ground sorties for a unit to travel to a different location to collect data.
+#.
+Wing IC may approve ground sorties for a unit to travel to a different
+   location to collect data.